-We will grade your exam and notify you of the results and will notify the State of Wisconsin of your successful completion of the course.
+We will grade the course and notify you of the results.
+You will receive written verification that you have passed the course.

 The State of Wisconsin requires that you attain a passing score of 70%.
 In the event that you did not attain the required score we will notify you of the incorrect answers.
 You will need to retake only the incorrect questions and resubmit them to us for grading purposes.